Sikh architecture: List of types of Sikh architecture

+Samadhs

+According to Zulfiqar Ali Kalhoro, studying the samadhs of Pothohar, states that Sikh samadhis were often decorated with frescoes, which usually depict both Sikh and Hindu themes, such as the Sikh gurus or Indic deities.
+During Sikh-rule, samadhis tended to be costly, grand structures with ribbed domes and elaborate paintings.
+However, Sikh samadhis erected during British-rule tended to be simpler, with fewer frescoes and shikhara or squat domes.

 Conservation

+In 1862, three Sikh bungas connected to the Golden Temple complex were demolished by the British administration to make way for a Gothic clock tower.
+In 1945, the Sikh temple management wanted to expand the parkarma of the site to make room for more pilgrims, thus they demolished a number of historical bungas.
 Many priceless Sikh heritage sites (including their architecture) have been destroyed or altered beyond recognition under the guise of "kar seva" renovations by various institutions and groups in recent-times, especially vulnerable are Sikh heritage sites in both India and Pakistan according to one scholar, who states it is due to "...the lack of will on the part of the authorities concerned to preserve them".
+In 2007, the Ramgarhia Bunga (Note: Not to be confused with the Ramgarhia Bunga of Amritsar.)
+(January 2007) and Baradari of Ranjit Singh (October 2007) at Takht Sri Hazur Sahib were demolished by Kar Seva renovators, with the latter destruction occurring during the night, despite Sikh protests and riots against the decision to raze the structures.
 An example of these haphazard and destructive renovations is an incident involving the top section of the historical Darshani Deori gatehouse at the Gurdwara Tarn Taran Sahib complex, which was demolished by Kar Seva groups in March 2019.
 Many groups are rushing to digitize what historical architecture and structures remains for posterity before they are lost, such as Panjab Digital Library.
 In July 2021, the SGPC launched a project to archive and document the heritage structures of the community and have set up the old doors of the Golden Temple as museum display when they were replaced.
-However, around the same time the SGPC denied the importance of a historical Sikh structure discovered underground near the Golden Temple complex, which experts at the Archaeological Survey of India (ASI) deemed as 'historic'.
+During the renovation at the Golden Temple in Amritsar to construct a new, main entrance (Golden Temple Plaza), a number of historical rooms and wells were uncovered but quickly covered with cement by the builders rather than being investigated further.
+Again in 2021, more underground structures were discovered while building a shoe depot and parking lot.
+The SGPC denied the importance of the historical Sikh structure discovered underground near the Golden Temple complex, which experts at the Archaeological Survey of India (ASI) deemed as 'historic'.
 Also, the SGPC made plans to raze a historical building known as Guru Ram Das Sarai, even in the face of criticism of the decision by experts.
 As many as ninety percent of Sikh heritage monuments have been destroyed in Punjab in the name of renovation and kar seva.
 Many historical Sikh structures that were destroyed by Kar Seva renovations include original houses of the Sikh gurus and their relatives.